 When arriving in Finland, you might want help with finding a place to live, settling into the city you’re staying in and support in starting your studies.

-87-92% of the international students were satisfied in the services and orientation of the universities in Finland.
+87-92% of the international students were satisfied with the services and orientation of the universities in Finland.
 Orientations usually include meeting the academic staff, registration, official welcoming ceremony and overall orientation to the system and services.

 Student apartments are not always the best place to focus on studying.
-Universities should offer students a calm place to focus throughout studies.
+Universities should offer students a calm place to focus throughout their studies.
 Staff should be also helpful towards whatever issue students face during studies.

 International students seemed happy with the facilities and learning environments offered.
 Almost 100% felt happy about Finnish libraries, laboratories, classrooms and online learning platforms.

-Teachers get credit for having good English language skills and good level of expertise.
+Teachers get credit for having good English language skills and high level of expertise.
 Group sizes pleased 94% of the students and the possibilities to study in a multinational group pleased 92%.
 Assessment of tasks was experienced to be fair and reasonable by more than 90% of the students.

 Finland is a safe country and it is great to know that international students feel the same.
 90% were satisfied with the quality of life in Finland.

-Support and career services
+Available support and career services

 Finnish universities always offer many services, for example, student cafeterias provide fairly priced meals for students.
 They also have IT support, healthcare services, student organizations and student housing services.
 According to the study, 92% use the student cafeterias and 72% have used IT services.
 Universities offer also career services, but only 18% of the international students have used that service.